 - The film can also be used to talk about baptism and its meaning.

 What is the difference between mercy and grace?

 Where is mercy evident in the film and where is grace evident in the film?

-Mac states that Sonny’s father died in the war, and why did his daughter die in the car accident?
+Mac states that Sonny’s father died in the war, and wonders why his daughter died in the car accident.
 Mac says he does not know the answer to anything.
 Do you feel there is a reason God leaves questions unanswered?

-Dixie asks the question, “Why did God do this to her?”
+Dixie asks the question, “Why did God do this to me?”
 What are your feelings on Dixie’s question?

 The film can be used to engage teenagers in a discussion about how children feel when their parents are divorced.
 I recommend focusing on Mac’s daughter, Sue Anne, and have discussions with teenagers on some of the issues they feel Sue Anne was dealing with due to the divorce of her parents.